-This document provides instructions on how to use the Toit package manager (henceforth TPM) for common operations.
-See Packages for a full documentation.
+This section provides instructions on how to use the Toit package manager (henceforth TPM) for common operations.
+See Packages for the full documentation.

-The very first time, users might need to install a registry first (see below "Adding a Registry").
+You might need to add a registry as the first thing, before you can proceed with installing a package (see below "Adding a Registry").

-The following commands update the local registry, search for a package, and then install it.
+The following CLI commands update the local registry, search for a package, and then install it.

 toit pkg sync # Synchronize the installed registries. toit pkg search morse # Search for a package "morse". toit pkg install morse # Install package "morse".

 The installation of "morse" only works if the name is unambiguous.
 If there are multiple "morse" packages, then one has to use the URL.
 It is possible to omit leading segments if that makes the package unique: